yeradis/yeradis.github.io/_posts/2016-06-17-debugging-autolayout-trick.md

 Really nice, right?

-Another nice thing we get using those properties, is that we can search search in XCode those identifiers :3
+Another nice thing we get using these properties, is that we can search in XCode for those identifiers :3

 But lets go deeper.